Brendan Johnson: Early career

 Johnson moved to Hill City, South Dakota, after graduating from law school to serve as a judicial law clerk to the Honorable Karen Schreier, Chief Judge of the United States District Court for the District of South Dakota.
 He later moved to Minnehaha County and became a prosecutor for that county.
 In this capacity he prosecuted a number of cases, including the case of an individual who received two life sentences without parole and 145 years in state prison for the attempted murders of two Sioux Falls Police Officers.

 Johnson later became a partner in the law firm of Johnson, Heidepriem, Janklow, Abdallah and Johnson.

 U.S. Attorney for the District of South Dakota

 Johnson was nominated by President Barack Obama as the 40th United States Attorney for the District of South Dakota and was unanimously confirmed by the United States Senate on October 15, 2009.
-He stepped down from the position on March 13, 2015.

 His nomination to be United States Attorney was supported by several prominent Republicans, including former Governor Bill Janklow, former State Attorney General Larry Long, former Sioux Falls Mayor Dave Munson, and a variety of state and local law enforcement leaders.

-In 2009, the Attorney General of the United States selected Johnson to serve as chairman of the Native American Issues Subcommittee.
-Two years later the Attorney General selected Johnson to serve on the Attorney's General Advisory Committee.
-Johnson is a member of the Terrorism and National Security Subcommittee.

-As South Dakota's chief federal law enforcement officer, Johnson's office prosecuted several high-profile child exploitation cases, including the case of an individual who received a life sentence for the human trafficking of minors.
-He also convened the first statewide Tribal Listening Session, a statewide civil rights conference, and has been an outspoken advocate on violence against women issues.